Philip Workman: Doubts of jurors, prosecutors, judges, and the victim's family

-In 2000, Lt.
-Oliver's daughter and the former District Attorney who prosecuted Workman called on the Governor to grant him clemency.
+In 2000, both Lieutenant Oliver's daughter and the former District Attorney who prosecuted Workman called on the Governor to grant him clemency.

 Appellate proceedings

-On March 30, 2001, just 37 minutes before Workman was scheduled to be executed, the Tennessee Supreme Court overturned a decision by Judge John P. Colton, Jr. of the Shelby County Criminal Court to deny a writ of error coram nobis.
+On March 30, 2001, just 37 minutes before Workman was scheduled to be executed, the Tennessee Supreme Court overturned a decision by Judge John P. Colton Jr. of the Shelby County Criminal Court to deny a writ of error coram nobis.
 The Supreme Court order stated that "if (Workman) did not fire that shot, he is not guilty of the crime for which he is scheduled to be put to death. ...
 No court in this state has actually held a hearing to fully evaluate the strength of these claims."

 The subsequent appellate proceeding was presided over by Judge Colton, who had also presided over the 1982 trial in which Workman was originally convicted and sentenced to death.
 Following a series of acts deemed prejudicial to the defense, Workman's attorneys asked Judge Colton to remove himself from the case, but this was denied and the hearing proceeded with Judge Colton presiding.
 Observers contend that the subsequent trial was conducted in a manner biased against Workman, citing in particular the failure of Judge Colton to protect Mr. Davis and Dr. Wecht from abusive questioning by the District Attorney.
 Judge Colton also disallowed Wardie Parks, a member of the 1982 jury who has since renounced his verdict, to speak as a witness of new evidence.